-Sub-specialty training is capability based.
-Typically a sub-specialty programme takes 24 - 36 months indicatively to complete.
-Applicants must ensure they have enough time left in training before their agreed CCT (Certificate of Completion of Training) date.
-CCT dates cannot be changed to accommodate sub-specialty training.
+Sub-specialty training is capability based and programmes are typically two to three years indicatively.
+Applicants must ensure they have enough time to complete the required capabilities before their agreed CCT date, as it cannot be changed to accommodate sub-specialty training.

 How many times can I apply to do sub-specialty training?

-As of 17 March 2021, RCPCH agreed that trainees will not be limited in the number of attempts that they can apply to sub-specialty training, subject to having enough time left before their CCT date and can count up to one year WTE towards training.
+Trainees are not limited in the number of attempts that they can apply to sub-specialty training, subject to having enough time left before their CCT date and can count up to one year WTE towards training.

 How many sub-specialties can I apply for?